runebrito/apps/html5_proyectos/ROPE-UP_Game/README.md

 # Improvements for the Future

-- Input Validation
-- User Authentication
-- Mysql BBDD
+- Game in html5
+- Open in browser and play !
 - By RB